aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartarea/_index.md

 ### defaultHeightRatioToChart {#defaultHeightRatioToChart--}

 Readonly.
-Represents height of default position in units of Fraction of the chart area.
+Represents height of the default position in units of the fraction of the chart area.

 ```javascript
 defaultHeightRatioToChart : number;